StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-Using-The-Gdb-Python-API-For-Tui-Windows-Part-1.md

             self.tui.write(f'{GREEN}Hello World{RESET}{NL}')
 ```

 Except it does not work for me, again I think fixed in a later version of gdb.
 If gdb goes a bit wobbly because your window threw an exception, (gdb) layout src will put it back to normal.
 And when you quit gdb and discover your shell is not displaying properly.
-Then
+Then:

 ``` $ stty sane ```